Certification and Classification of Linear Quantum Error Mitigation Methods: Characterisation of Noise

 \subsubsection{Closure}

 \secL{closure} An error channel decomposition (see \eqR{generalNoise} and \eqR{errorChannelDecomposition} of \secR{noiseModelling}) is closed if the span of the constituent noise channels (\ie \(\left\{\oC{N}{}{k}{}{}{}\right\}_{k=0}^{\nComponent}\)) is closed under composition.
-Composing two closed channels (with the same constituent noise channels) next to each other will result in a composite channel with the same constituent channels, but potentially different parameters (\eg noise amplitude).
+Composing two closed channels (with the same constituent noise channels) will result in a composite channel with the same constituent noise channels, but, potentially, different parameters (\eg noise amplitude).